Cogmasters/concord/docs/CODING_GUIDELINES.md

 }
 ```

-We can achieve a code with better flow and minimal nesting by checking for false conditions, as follows:
+We can achieve a code with better flow and minimal nesting by checking for false conditions instead as follows:

 ```c
 if (!IS_PAIR(a)) return;